 The secondary participants in this study were the caretakers, as they are the natural communicators of the children.
 6 teachers intervened during the usability and A/B test and participated in the interviews.

 Due to the nature of the project, the secondary participants were interviewed.
-I interviewed the participants to understand the competencies and behavioral patterns of the children with complex communication needs.
+I conducted semi-structured interviews with 6 caretakers to understand the competencies and behavioral patterns of the children with complex communication needs.

 The interview allowed the teachers to rate the participant's motor skills, cognitive, linguistic, receptive, and expressive language skills.
 In addition, I asked open-ended questions to gain insight into the child’s familiarity with technology, past experiences with AAC systems, and its impacts on the child's communication competencies.

 What system is currently being adopted ?

 To better understand the needs of the children in this study, I needed to know how they communicated and the systems that allowed them to interact with those around them.
 For my proposed solution to be effective, it needed to be natural; hence my decision to conduct observational studies the participants in their natural environment.